dolpm/platypus/README.md

 #

 Platypus is a language designed to combine a safety-first ownership model and a developer friendly syntax.
 The intention is to enforce memory-safe practices at compilation, significantly reducing the runtime’s memory management overhead.
-Rust, the largest competitor in this domain, is a low-level systems language that can be difficult to understand for a user who is used to higher-level languages such as Python and JavaScript.
-Our goal is to act as an intermediary between these two parties.
+Rust, the largest presence in this domain, is a low-level systems language that can be difficult to understand for a user who is used to higher-level ones.
+The goal of Platypus is to act as an intermediary between these two parties.

 #

-#### make commands:
+#### build commands:
 ##### install required packages &rarr; ```make install```
-##### build the compiler &rarr; ```make```
+##### build the platypus compiler &rarr; ```make```
-##### run tests &rarr; ```make test```
+##### run tests &rarr; ```make test [memcheck=true]```
 ##### run test &rarr; ```make test type=[ast|sast|codegen|compile] name=[test_name] [memcheck=true]```

 #